 Saint Paul Catholic School is duly-accredited through the State of Indiana and Cognia.
-It is also repeatedly recognized as a 4-Star School and has an A state rating.
+It is also a 2022 National Blue Ribbon School, is repeatedly recognized as a 4-Star School, and has an A state rating.

 ADMISSION POLICY

 Saint Paul Catholic School admits students of any race, color, and national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students of the school.
 It does not discriminate on the basis of race, color, sex, national origin, ancestry, or sexual orientation in the administration of its education policies, admissions policies, or athletic or other school-administered programs.